List of the Experimental Features

 envfile: .env

-In the v2023.3.8 we added experimental support for the HTTP3 server.
-It can work with the ACME provider to generate certificates for the HTTP3 server automatically.
+In v2023.3.8, we added experimental support for an HTTP/3 server.
+It can work with the ACME provider to generate certificates for the HTTP/3 server automatically.

 Sample .rr.yaml file: